Archie Barwick: Diary

-Life after World War I

 An abridged edition of approximately 133,000 words was published in 2013.

-Family life
+Post-war life

-After his return from the War, a welcome party was held for him at Woolbrook, Walcha Shire, New South Wales on 3 May 1919.
+After his return from the war, a welcome party was held for him at Woolbrook, Walcha Shire, New South Wales, on 3 May 1919.
 He lived for some time in Tasmania before returning to New England.

-Archie Barwick married Mona Carroll in 1930.
-The couple had three children, John, Judy and Tim, and lived on the property Rooya, Abington Creek near Armidale, New South Wales.
+Barwick married Mona Carroll in 1930.
+The couple had three children, John, Judy and Tim, and lived on the property Rooya, Abington Creek, near Armidale, New South Wales.
 He was a justice of the peace.

-When invasion by Japan was feared in World War II, Barwick was placed in charge of the local Volunteer Defence Corps.
+When invasion by Japan was feared in the Second World War, Barwick was placed in charge of the local Volunteer Defence Corps (VDC).
+He served as a lieutenant in the VDC from April 1942 to October 1945.

-Archie Barwick died on 28 January 1966 at Uralla, New South Wales.
+Barwick died on 28 January 1966 at Uralla, New South Wales.